lewis6991/satellite.nvim/README.md

 * The `:ScrollViewRefresh` command refreshes the scrollbars.
 This is relevant when the scrollbars are out-of-sync, which can occur as a result of some window arrangement actions.
+* The scrollbars can be dragged.
+This requires a corresponding mapping, which is automatically configured when `scrollview_auto_mouse` is set (see `:help scrollview-mouse-customization`).

 ## Configuration